 Sky Rink at Chelsea Piers

-The year-round indoor skating rink at Pier 61 is regularly open seven days a week and accommodates people of all ages and ability levels.
+The year-round indoor skating rink at Pier 61 is regularly open seven days a week (though through Dec.
+14 it’s closed on Wednesdays) and accommodates skaters of all ages and ability levels.
 The twin-rink facility is available for general skating, but it also houses the Sky Rink Skating School, in addition to training programs for ice hockey and figure skating.
 With its party rooms, 3,400 square-foot Sunset Terrace and on-site food services, the Sky Rink is also a popular spot for birthday parties and private get-togethers.

 Prices: Admission: $10.
 Skate rental $5